COMMERCIAL Airport

 Regional Airfield

 The Santa Fe Regional Airport was first constructed in 1941 as a military airfield during the anticipation of the United States involvement in World War II.
 The airport was completed in 1942 and after the war ended in 1945, it was sold to the city of Santa Fe.
 Prior to 1945, commercial activity had been operated at the former Santa Fe Municipal Airport/Boyd Field located a few miles to the northeast of the new airport.
 In 1955 a joint venture was reached with Santa Fe County and the new airport was then called the Santa Fe County Municipal Airport.
-The current terminal building was opened in 1957, updated and renovated in 1988 and again in 2004.
+The current terminal building was opened in 1957, updated and renovated in 1988, 2004 and 2016.
+The original terminal still stands and is now used by Signature Flight Support.

-As passenger traffic was greatly increasing, the terminal was remodeled in 2016 where much of the restaurant was removed for added space to the gate area and security checkpoint.
+To help accomodate the greatly increasing traffic, the terminal was remodeled in 2016 where much of the restaurant was removed for added space to the gate area and security checkpoint.
 The airport manager’s office was converted to a baggage claim while the manager and administration were moved into a portable building.
 In 2018 the airport was renamed to the Santa Fe Regional Airport as it was then marketed as serving nearby Los Alamos, New Mexico as well.
-In early 2022 the airport finally began a major expansion and upgrade project where the terminal will be expanded by 7500 square feet on the northeast side adding more gate space as well as new administration offices.
-The roadways and parking areas are being reconstructed and a considerable amount of new parking will be added.
-Baggage claim will be in a separate portable building.
-The project was planned for completion in January, 2023 however a series of delays has set back the completion until late 2023.
+In early 2022 the airport finally began a major expansion and upgrade project where the terminal is expanding by 7500 square feet on the northeast side adding more gate space as well as new administration offices.
+The roadways and parking areas are being reconstructed and a considerable amount of new parking is being added.
+Baggage claim has been moved into a separate portable building on the southwest side.
+The project was planned for completion in January, 2023 however a series of delays has set back the completion until early 2024.
 A second expansion phase is planned for the future where a 13,000 square foot addition will be made to the southwest side of the terminal providing new baggage claim space and a restaurant.

 The Santa Fe Regional Airport is also home to the New Mexico Army National Guard.